Friday, October 4, 2024

 Fabien Nury’s Paris Police 1900 reimagines the cop-show table d’hôte to serve tastes of the lives of historical, loosely-based, and fictional Parisians inhabiting roughly the lost time Marcel Proust recovered in his great work, though many at the social margins as in modern police series.
 Here the investigation of a woman’s murder rolls back a rock to expose an array of social and political evils at a fraught historical moment.

 The Belle Époque period sets and details, colors, costumes, lighting, and casting match the best of Masterpiece Theatre.
-And like cop shows set in later periods, these eight 55-minute episodes move quickly without explaining historical or cultural references unless the details bears on solving a crime.
-Each episode jumps into the narrative with a set-up scene followed by a block-letter stencil of the title overlaid on a photograph, without theme music and title credits.
+And like cop shows set in later periods, these eight 55-minute episodes move quickly without explaining historical or cultural references unless the details bear on solving a crime.
+Each episode jumps into the narrative with a set-up scene followed by a block-letter stencil of the title overlaid on the frame, without theme music and title credits.
 Full credits roll at the end of each episode.

 The series breaks fast with a Happy-Birthday-Mr.-President moment that becomes a police matter.
 The scene is best seen unawares and unsuitable for children.
 A senior interior ministry official dubs the agent “Pompe funèbre” (funeral pump), a grammatical singular turned on the familiar French plural pompes funèbres (funeral ceremonies) but lost in the subtitle’s “Deadly Lips”.
 This triggers a political crisis which antisemitic demagogues are quick to exploit, prompting further police action.
 This review provides only political and historical contexts and identifies key characters to orient viewers.